simon-ritchie/apysc/docstring_markdowns/apysc/_html/exporter.md

 - `msg`: str
   - A message to display.
 - `verbose`: int
-  - If 0 is specified, message will not be displayed.
-1 or the other value will display the message.
+  - If 0 is specified, the apysc does not display a message.
+1 or the other value displays the message.

 <hr>